 - Publish hosted feature layers

-- From the map view, click on the Analysis button to open the Perform Analysis pane.
+- From the map view, click the Analysis button to open the Perform Analysis pane.

 On the Perform Analysis pane, two choices are presented for the type of analysis to perform, Feature Analysis and Raster Analysis.
 These two categories contain standard system tools for processing your feature data and imagery.
 Note that raster function templates are designed to work with imagery and will not process feature data.

-- Click on the Search icon to browse to your raster function templates.
+- Click the Search button to browse to your raster function templates.

-This opens the dialogue where you can search for the raster function templates that were added to your organization.
+This opens the dialog box where you can search for the raster function templates that were added to your organization.

 - Select the raster function template that you want to apply to the imagery that you have added to your map in the viewer.

-The Analysis pane will flip to the user interface for the raster function template.
+The Analysis pane shows the user interface for the raster function template.
 Under Select the input data and set parameters, the template is organized based on the component function followed by its parameters.
 In the example below, Calculator is the only function in this template.
 This section is collapsible and contains inputs for raster variables, the expression, cell size, and extent type.
-All of the parameters are visible because it was created specifically set these variables to be edited by an end user.

 - Under Result layer name, give the output layer a name and designate the folder where you want it saved.